getrecast/interview_app/README.md

 * When user uploads csv, it needs to be formatted according to these constraints:
 1. Only rows, which have date, which is between start_date and end_date should be persisted.
 2. Only columns, which exactly match any of `channels` persisted on `User` should be persisted.
 3. Allow spend to go up to a certain limit per channel in a day.
-If it is higher than that, it should be redistributed equally among other channels on that day(not sure about this one.
-I think checking if this logic works AND the rest of the app works will be too much).

 ### Requirements
 * Ruby 3.2.2